nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 # **5. FAQ**

-**Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and replace the default empty data file `sudohr.json` with the file that contains the data of your previous SudoHR home folder.

 **Q**: There seems to be many commands and prefixes to remember!
 Is there an easy way to remember them?<br>
 **A**: We understand how the short form command names may be difficult to remember, but don't worry.
 We have thus created a command summary here in the user guide for you in [section 4.6](#46-command-summary)! <br>